 You should stop taking Vitamin E and Herbal medications one week before surgery.

-Take the following medication(s) when you wake up the morning of your procedure with a sip of water:

-2. STOP taking the following medication(s):

-Physician Signature:

-Do not wear make-up, nail polish, acrylic nails, perfume, metal hair clips, contact lenses, cologne, or other scented products.
+Take the following medication(s) on arising the morning of your procedure with a sip of water: 2.
+STOP taking the following medication(s): Physician Signature: Do not wear make-up, nail polish, acrylic nails, perfume, metal hair clips, contact lenses cologne, or other scented products.
 You may wear a non-scented deodorant.
 Have a shower or bath and wash hair before coming for surgery.

-Leave valuables at home

-Leave your credit cards and money at home.
+Wear loose, comfortable clothing to return home.
+You will need to arrange to have someone pick you up to go home.
+Leave valuables at home Leave your credit cards and money at home.
 We do not assume responsibility for lost or stolen articles.

-Cell phones

-The use of cell phones is permitted in designated areas.
+Cell phones The use of cell phones is permitted in designated areas Smoking No smoking after midnight or as instructed:

-Smoking

-No smoking after midnight or as instructed: